STOMP (website)

-STOMP, previously known as "Straits Times Online Mobile Print", is a Singapore-based citizen journalism and breaking news website managed by the SPH Media.
-Launched in 2006, Stomp serves as a platform for Singaporeans to share stories, photos and videos about things happening on the ground.
-It combines user-generated content with journalism to deliver community-centric hyperlocal news and human interest stories.
+STOMP (formerly Straits Times Online Mobile Print) is a Singapore-based citizen journalism and breaking news website managed by SPH Media.
+Launched in 2006, STOMP combines user-generated content with journalism.

 History

-Stomp was launched on June 15, 2006, by Singapore Press Holdings (SPH) as an innovative way to engage a new generation of readers.
-Designed to bridge traditional journalism with the growing influence of online media, Stomp encouraged Singaporeans to contribute real-time stories on matters that are of concern and importance to them and their community.
-The platform quickly gained traction and became known as the go-to place for calling out misbehaviour.
+STOMP was launched on 15 June 2006 by SPH Media.

-On 30 October 2025,The New Paper merged with STOMP.
+On 30 October 2025, The New Paper merged with STOMP.

 Controversy

-STOMP contributors, otherwise known as STOMPers, have been widely criticised for submitting xenophobic, racist and sexist content onto the portal.
-There are also instances of fabricated submissions targeting National Servicemen and commuters on public transport.
+STOMP contributors, known as STOMPers, have been criticised for submitting xenophobic, racist and sexist content onto the portal.
+There are also instances of fabricated submissions targeting National Servicemen (NS men) and commuters on public transport.